bright/new-www/src/pages/blog/2015-03-24-ios-layouts-for-web-developers-2-control-positioning.md

 ---
 layout: post
+excerpt: >-
-excerpt: "Continuing the series of posts that looks into the iOS world from the web developer perspective.
-In the second post we're discussing multiple approaches to setting up where and how the controls on iOS are displayed and how it differs from HTML document flow."
+  Continuing the series of posts that looks into the iOS world from the web developer perspective.
+In the second post we're discussing multiple approaches to setting up where and how the controls on iOS are displayed and how it differs from HTML document flow.
-title: "iOS layouts for web developers #2 - control positioning"
+title: 'iOS layouts for web developers #2 - control positioning'
-modified: 2015-03-24
+modified: 2015-03-24T00:00:00.000Z
-tags: [iOS]
+tags:
+  - iOS
 comments: true
 author: adam
+date: '2015-03-23T23:00:00.000Z'
+published: true
 ---

 In the [first part](/blog/ios-layouts-for-web-developers-1-basic-building-blocks/) of the [**iOS layouts for web developers** series](/blog/ios-layouts-for-web-developers/) I’ve discussed controls as the basic building blocks that comprises the layout in iOS world and how that compares to HTML.
 I haven’t tackled anything about how and where these controls are drawn on the screen.
 The matter is complex enough so that here is the separate post only about it.